The Paisley Thread Mills

 The Paisley thread industry was thriving and by the 20th Century over 10,000 people were employed in the huge mill complexes in Ferguslie and Seedhill.

 By 1986 the mills were starting to close and those that were still open had reduced their workforce drastically, mills were being demolished and housing estates sprang up in their place.

-The Old Paisley Society began to collect artefacts, mill photographs and other memorabilia with the view to commemorating the thread industry in a Paisley Thread Museum.
+The Old Paisley Society then began to collect artefacts, mill photographs and other memorabilia with the view to commemorating the thread industry in a Paisley Thread Museum.